-It’s best described as a large-classic-kiwi bach, ideal for kids and large families who don’t want 5 star and who want to relax and not have to worry about damaging anything.
+It’s best described as a character large-classic-kiwi bach, ideal for kids and large families or reunions and weddings.

 CAN SLEEP UP TO 23 PEOPLE.

 In total, there are beds for 12 people at present.
 Extras can sleep in tents on the big font lawn.
 Upstairs there is a double bed in two rooms, a queen in another, and a set of bunks in another.
 Downstairs there is a set of bunks in one room, and a couch that unfolds and turns into a comfortable double bed in the lounge.

 The SPECIAL feature of this property is that there is a beach on both sides (an Isthmus) so you’ll get breathtaking views.
 If it’s windy on one side, you’ll get perfect tranquility on the other.